 What Is An On-call Target

 On-call targets are a critical aspect of maintaining smooth operations in many industries, particularly those relying on 24/7 service availability.
-They represent the agreed-upon service level objectives (SLOs) for responding to and resolving incidents outside of normal working hours.
-This article will delve deeply into what on-call targets are, why they're crucial, how they're defined and measured, common challenges, and best practices for implementing effective on-call strategies.
+Worth adding: this article will delve deeply into what on-call targets are, why they're crucial, how they're defined and measured, common challenges, and best practices for implementing effective on-call strategies.
+Which means they represent the agreed-upon service level objectives (SLOs) for responding to and resolving incidents outside of normal working hours.
 Understanding on-call targets is essential for optimizing team efficiency, improving customer satisfaction, and minimizing downtime.

 What are On-Call Targets?